 Federal programs.
 USAjobs.gov is the best place to start looking for federally-funded jobs for MFTs.
 The trick here is to search wisely.
-Entering the keyword "family therapist" brings back 131 openings.
-However, broadening that to "mental health" leads to 1,750 jobs, many of which MFTs are well-qualified for.
-The database provided "suggested keywords" to help with your search in the past, but doesn't appear to now; it is good to search any related terms you can think of; additional jobs may bubble up.
+Entering the keyword "family therapist" brings back 110 openings.
+However, broadening that to "mental health" leads to 1,594 jobs, many of which MFTs are well-qualified for.
+It can also be worth your time to search any related terms you can think of; additional jobs may bubble up.

 Bigger job-search sites.
 The usual suspects are not great help, but you may luck out.
-Searching specifically for "marriage and family therapist" jobs returned about 20 results each on Monster.com and Yahoo's HotJobs.
-CareerBuilder.com was a bit better, but still only offered about 50 positions nationwide.
-Again, you will find many jobs for which MFTs qualify if you search under broader terms.
+Searching specifically for "marriage and family counselor" (a suggested search term) returned just three results on Monster.com.
+CareerBuilder.com was a bit better, turning up about 150 jobs under the term "family therapist."
+Again, you will find many jobs for which MFTs qualify if you search under broader counseling-related terms.
 Also, on the plus side, these sites are frequently updated and older posts are quickly removed, so their offerings are always fairly fresh.

 County and state agencies.
 There is great variety in what you will find online, based on where you live.
 But where they exist, county and state agency sites are often the best places to go.
 Check out the web site for your county and state Department of Mental Health (smaller counties or states may use different names).